wilburliu1123/DDIA_notes/docs/Chapter 2.md

 > graphs are not limited to such *homogeneous* data: an equally powerful use of graphs is to provide a consistent way of storing completely different types of objects in a single datastore.

-> Facebook maintains a single graph with many different types of vertices and edges: vertices represent people, locations, events, checkins, and comments made by users; edges indicate which people are friends with each other, which checkin hap‐ pened in which location, who commented on which post, who attended which event, and so on [35](https://www.usenix.org/conference/atc13/technical-sessions/presentation/bronson)
+> Facebook maintains a single graph with many different types of vertices and edges: vertices represent people, locations, events, checkins, and comments made by users; edges indicate which people are friends with each other, which checkin happened in which location, who commented on which post, who attended which event, and so on [35](https://www.usenix.org/conference/atc13/technical-sessions/presentation/bronson)

 ![[graph_example.png]]